cawa-93/vite-electron-builder/README.md

 > Vite+Electron = 🔥

-This is a secure template for electron applications.
+This is template for secure electron applications.
 Written following the latest safety requirements, recommendations and best practices.

 Under the hood is used [Vite] — superfast, nextgen bundler, and [electron-builder] for compilation.